actigraph/StudyAdminAPIDocumentation/sections/Webhooks.md

 Field|Type|Description
 |-----|----|---------
 Id|Number|Id of specific message|
-WebhookId|Number|Id of webhook within given study configuration WebhookDeliveryHash|string|Digital Signature based on computed HMAC256-to-base64 hash Request|Object|Object specific to request sent from ActiGraph to study endpont Response|Object|Object specific to response from study's endpont back to ActiGraph
+WebhookId|Number|Id of webhook configuration with a given study WebhookDeliveryHash|string|Digital Signature based on computed HMAC256-to-base64 hash Request|Object|Object specific to request sent from ActiGraph to study endpont Response|Object|Object specific to response from study's endpont back to ActiGraph